 It’s natural for adult children to feel a sense of guilt for moving an elderly parent into a senior living solution.
 You’ll question whether you’re doing the right thing – Will they be happy?
 Will they be well cared for?

-1. Social Circle.
-If your parent is isolated at home, at a senior living community they’ll revitalize their spirit with a social network of their peers, group activities, games, outings, moving screenings, plays and picnics.
+- Social Circle.
+If your parent is isolated at home, at a senior living community they’ll revitalize their spirit with a social network of their peers, group activities, games, outings, movie screenings, plays and picnics.
 Your loved ones may have more of social calendar than you!

-3. On-site Help.
+- On-site Help.
 While senior living communities are intended for those who don’t require a great deal of medical care, they have on-site healthcare staff, and promote healthy living solutions so residents can continue to prosper and prolong their good health through healthy eating options and exercise classes, to name a few.
-If your parent needs assistance with eating, bathing, toileting, dressing, there is help available.
+If your parent needs assistance with eating, bathing, toileting, dressing, there is help available from trained staff.

 No matter how desperately you may want to do everything possible to keep your parents in their home or find a way to provide the care they need in your home, this is not always an option.
 An aging parent may require specialized care and attention that you are not able to provide or may need more assistance throughout the day than your work schedule will allow.